 High-quality 3D Visualization

 Pathfinder includes human models that represent a range of cultures, ages, attire, and emergency responders.
-These make it possible to realistically portray the population group of interest.
+Combined with the ability to import custom human and vehicle models, these make it possible to realistically portray the population group of interest.
 Because we use a dynamic level-of-detail to display the models, Pathfinder can smoothly animate tens of thousands of people in real time using a standard graphics card.

 Connect families, coworkers, students, or other groups of occupants into groups that will seek each other and maintain a minimum distance apart.
 These groups can be formed with a leader profile for organized group evacuations or for non-evacuation purposes such as a tour guide through a museum.
 If one member is too far away, grouped occupants can become disconnected and will slow down to allow the disconnected member to catch up.
 In crowded environments, this effect is lessened as occupants realize the need to keep traffic moving.